Keeping Career Resources Up to Date

 All averages presented in this project were calculated to exclude outliers.
 This was done by finding the initial average and standard deviation and multiplying the latter by three.
 This was then added to the initial average.
 Any datapoint above that sum was then excluded from the overall average calculation.

-When reporting strategies they had used to improve their CV, respondents were instructed to select all options that applied.
+When reporting strategies they had used to improve their resume, respondents were instructed to select all options that applied.
 Therefore, percentages will not add to 100.

 Limitations